When thinking of Motorola’s PEBL, the immortal words of the anonymous comic come to mind…

 One of my new favorite features, and one I haven’t enjoyed until now, is the bluetooth capability, which really makes it easy to make a call via without having to take your eyes off the road.
 I’ve paired it with my Motorola HS850 bluetooth headset and people I’ve chatted with report that they can hear me without any problems.
 On the right side of the phone is a quick-key for voice commands.
 Pressing it brings up a menu which briefly announces that it’s made by ‘2005 VoiceSignal’ at the bottom, at which point you can simply say ‘Name Dial’, ‘Digit dial’, or about 8 other commands to include turning on the camera… Apparently my southern drawl however poses a problem for the voice dialing software, or maybe I just have to shout louder ‘Name Dial’ six or seven times before it gets the hint.
 I don’t fault the headset, or the phone for that as it’s a matter of me getting accustomed to it, but it would be nicer if I could just say ‘Dial Bobby’ rather than the following dialog;

-‘Please say the name’
+‘Please say a command’ ‘Name Dial’ ‘Please say the name’ ‘Bobby’

 (I bolded the text above, because it’s usually what I’m shouting into the headset in the middle of Walmart while shopping)